 Lough Gur Stone Circle

 Some 46 metres in diameter with a high earthen mound circling the perimeter, evidence of it's age is in the stones themselves, weathered, lichened and mossy, many encased in tree roots.
 Countless experts have come to investigate further the solar alignments, history and possible purpose of this 4,100 years old antiquity.
-While the hippies, or spiritualists as Tim calls them, descend every Midsummer's Eve for a night of festivities, feasting and whatever...culminating in a dawn vigil to observe the sunrise through the passage.
+Hippies, or spiritualists as Tim calls them, descend every Midsummer's Eve for a night of festivities, feasting and whatever...culminating in a dawn vigil to observe the sunrise through the passageway.

-But many of the original stone forts remain, alongside a megalithic tomb, a New Christian church where the Tomas O'Connellan the famous minstrel bard who died in 1700 at nearby Bourchier castle is thought to be buriend in the shadow of a hill called Knockadoon.
+But many of the original stone forts remain, alongside a megalithic tomb, a New Christian church where the Turlogh O'Carolan the famous blind minstrel, who died in 1700 at nearby Bourchier castle is thought to be buriend in the shadow of a hill called Knockadoon.
 Sounds like a fairytale doesn’t it?
 Well, if you don’t believe me you really should go see for yourself....

 For admission prices, opening times and special events please visit the website link below.